Part of the Living With Geographic Atrophy series |

 You can get zinc in:

-The AREDS2 study found that adding 10 milligrams of lutein and 2 milligrams of zeaxanthin to the AREDS supplement provided additional benefits for people with AMD, particularly for those with low levels of these carotenoids in their diet.
+The AREDS2 study found that adding 10 milligrams of lutein and 2 milligrams of zeaxanthin to the AREDS supplement provided additional benefits for people with AMD, especially for those with low levels of these carotenoids in their diet.

 Foods rich in lutein and zeaxanthin include: